-The marine omega-3 known as DHA is a critical component of human brains and eyes, and is essential to optimal child development.
+The seafood-source omega-3 fat known as DHA is a critical component of human brains and eyes, and is essential to optimal child development.

 While the results haven’t been uniform, most infant feeding studies show a significant, durable benefit to child brain development from diets higher in omega-3 DHA and omega-6 arachidonic acid (AA).

 This is why makers of infant formulas started offering versions supplemented with DHA and arachidonic acid: DHA’s natural omega-6 companion fat in cell membranes.

 The omega-6 fat called linoleic acid (LA) occurs in gross excess in American’s diets, due to its dominance in the most commonly consumed vegetable oils: corn, soy, canola, safflower, and sunflower.
 Olive oil contains only 10 percent LA, versus the 20 (canola) to 75 (safflower) percent LA found in other common oils.

 While humans can convert omega-6 LA to the omega-6 AA needed in cell membranes and vital to infant development, an excess of LA in the diets of pregnant mothers can reduce the flow of AA to their infants and cause developmental problems, as today’s study and a previous one by the same group (Bouwstra H et al 2005) show.